 Practice Groups and Client Sectors:Litigation, International, FinTech, Cryptocurrencies, and Blockchain, Technology

-Areas of Focus:Africa, Commercial Litigation, Europe, Israel, International Trade, Latin America/Caribbean, Litigation, Litigation Finance, Russia, the Baltics, and the CIS
+Areas of Focus:Africa, Commercial Litigation, Europe, Israel, International Trade, Latin America, Litigation, Litigation Finance, Russia, the Baltics, and the CIS, The United Kingdom, Data Privacy and Cybersecurity, The Middle East

 Katie Hyman is widely experienced in international dispute resolution, including multijurisdictional, offshore, and investor-state matters.
 She is dual-qualified as an English solicitor and New York attorney and is admitted as a special legal consultant in the District of Columbia.

 Katie represents a variety of clients, including in the energy and telecoms industries, in high-value, complex international commercial arbitration proceedings under the major arbitral rules all over the world, as well as in investor-state arbitrations.
 She is also a member of Victoria Associates, an elite international arbitration practice group comprised of international arbitration specialists from around the globe, which enhances her practice and ability to serve clients with transnational disputes.
-Katie is a Fellow of the Chartered Institute of Arbitrators and accepts arbitrator appointments in addition to her practice as counsel.
+Katie is a Fellow of the Chartered Institute of Arbitrators and is a CEDR accredited commercial mediator.
+She accepts arbitrator and mediator appointments in addition to her practice as counsel.

 She advises clients in relation to commercial disputes in the English High Court and, in conjunction with local counsel, in offshore jurisdictions, including the Caribbean and India.
 Katie’s practice also includes advising on international trade and global investigations and compliance matters; as well as data protection, privacy, and cybersecurity matters.
-She is a CIPP/E and CIPP/US and advises multinational clients on GDPR and other privacy regulations and legislation.
+She is a Certified Information Privacy Professional (CIPP/E and CIPP/US), a Certified Information Privacy Manager (CIPM), and advises multinational clients on data protection under the GDPR, CCPA and other privacy regulations and legislation through assessment, development, implementation and enhancement of their privacy, cybersecurity and risk management programs.

 - Representation of a major Russian energy company in relation to a dispute with a Central European state concerning discrimination and expropriation of a $2.65 billion inward investment in the energy sector, including advice as to proposed bilateral investment treaty (BIT) arbitration proceedings.